rnelsonchem/gcmstools/docs/appendA.rst

 Magic Commands
 ++++++++++++++

-IPython has a number of special commands that make its interpreter behave much like a command-line terminal.
+IPython has a number of special, non-Python, commands that make its interpreter behave much like a command-line terminal.
 These commands, called Magic Commands, are preceded by ``%`` or ``%%``.
-The `magic command documentation`_ covers many of them, but a few that are useful to the examples in this document are discussed here.
+The `magic command documentation`_ covers many of these, but a few that are useful to the examples in this document are discussed here.

 The magics ``%cd``, ``%pwd``, and ``%ls`` serve the exact same purpose as in the terminal.
 Another very useful magic is ``%run``.
 This command executes a